thinkphp/thinkphp.herokuapp.com/_posts/2021-03-21-first-program-python3.md

 >>> print("Hello, world!")
 ```

-This is an exampleof a print statement, althought it doesn t actually print anything on paper.
+This is an example of a print statement, althought it doesn t actually print anything on paper.
 It display a result on the screen.
 In this case, the result is the words: Hello, world!

 The quotations marks in the program mark the beginning and the end of the text to be displayed; they do not appear in the result.
 The parentheses indicate that print is a function.